Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

     console.log(this.partiesForm.valid)
     > false

-Now let's bind form model to the form and its input elements.
-Here we use special from directives: `ngFormModel` and `ngControl`, that do all the magic by binding properies, that we just defined, to the DOM elements.
-As was mentioned in the earlier steps, these form directives are available right away in each template — no need to import them into the component itself:
+Now let's bind the form model to the form and its input elements.
+Here we use special form directives: [`ngFormModel`](https://angular.io/docs/ts/latest/api/common/NgFormModel-directive.html) and [`ngControl`](https://angular.io/docs/ts/latest/api/common/NgControl-class.html), that do all the magic by binding properties, that we just defined, to the DOM elements.
+As was mentioned in the earlier steps, these form directives are part of the `angular2/common` package and thus available right away in each template — no need to import them into the component itself.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.7"}}